401(k) Plans For Small Businesses

 Related materials available from the IRS

-- Lots of Benefits, Publication 4118, discusses the benefits of sponsoring a retirement plan and the stages involved in the life cycle of a retirement plan.
+- Lots of Benefits, Publication 4118, discusses the benefits of sponsoring and participating in a retirement plan.

-- Have you had your Check-up this year? for Retirement Plans, Publication 3066, encourages employers to perform a periodic “check-up” of their retirement plans through the use of a checklist, and how to initiate corrective action if necessary.
+- Have you had your Check-up this year? for Retirement Plans, Publication 3066, encourages employers to perform a periodic “check-up” of their retirement plans through the use of a checklist, and how to initiate any necessary corrective action.

 - 401(k) Plan Checklist, Publication 4531, a tool to help you keep your plan in compliance with many of the important tax rules.